Chiroyce1/weird-js/README.md

-# fun-with-js
+# weird-js
-Demonstrating some fun features of JavaScript
+Demonstrating some weird features of JavaScript

 ### [Magically Closing a Tab](https://chiroyce1.github.io/fun-with-js/close-tab/)
 This demonstrates how a link can be clicked, and then the click can be prevented by using a simple function